Real-Time Data Visibility Hot Topic at the Supply Chain & Logistics Summit

 Colgate-Palmolive Executive Details Challenges of Supply Chain Data

-The Supply Chain & Logistics Summit is a tremendously well-run event; not only does it provide the chance to network with executives from some of the world’s most successful companies, it’s also filled with interesting workshops, panel discussions, training sessions and case studies.
+The Supply Chain & Logistics Summit is a tremendously well-run event; not only does it provide the chance to network with executives from some of the world’s most successful companies, but it’s also filled with interesting workshops, panel discussions, training sessions, and case studies.
 One event I found particularly engaging was the case study titled ‘Visibility and Transparency in the Supply Chain: The Colgate-Palmolive Experience’ given by the company’s Global Supply Chain WW Director of Strategy & Systems Mark Vollrath.

 This presentation was the most interesting to me because it did a great job of articulating the importance and challenges of data management.
-When he talked about data, he didn’t mean master data, it was the data from the different sources in a supply chain’mainly the carrier data.
+When he talked about data, he didn’t mean master data, it was the data from the different sources in a supply chain, mainly the carrier data.
 How do you obtain it in real-time?
 How do you normalize it?
 How do you standardize it?

 Predictive Analytics Will Revolutionize Supply Chain & Logistics Management

 One thing is clear: real-time data visibility is going to transform supply chain and logistics management practices.
 Now, instead of being concerned with tactics, supply chain managers can rely on RateLinx to provide accurate, up-to-date shipping intelligence to quickly fix problems as they occur.
-As our data processing and modelling capabilities become more mature, we’ll soon be in an era of predictive analytics in supply chain management.
+As our data processing and modeling capabilities become more mature, we’ll soon be in an era of predictive analytics in supply chain management.
 When that happens, we’ll not only be solving problems as they occur, we’ll be able to predict and solve them before they occur.
 At RateLinx, it’s our goal to be at the forefront of the shipping intelligence revolution.

 Next week we will be at the Logistics and Supply Chain Forum.
 If you would like to learn more about how RateLinx can benefit for your logistics management and are attending the show, email me and we can set up a time to talk.